Devotional Thought : 2 Chronicles 15:9

 Then he (King Asa) assembled all Judah and Benjamin and the people from Ephraim, Manasseh and Simeon who had settled among them, for large numbers had come over to him from Israel when they saw that the Lord his God was with him.
 2 Chronicles 15:9

 A godly life is attractive to people who are prepared to acknowledge God.
+Paul writes, “you will shine among them like stars in the sky as you hold firmly to the word of life” (Philippians 2:15-16).
 Why wouldn’t someone be drawn to a life of peace and joy?
 Logically people should be wanting to become Christians.

-However, do people look at our lives and understand that, “the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit?”
+Do people look at our lives and understand, “the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit?”
 (Romans 14:17).
 Or do they look at our lives and think that the kingdom of God is about adhering to rules, maintaining rituals and keeping rites?
 How accurately do we portray God’s kingdom?